Software Development is moving away from project management methodologies to product led development frameworks.

 A product-based software develop follows a domain-oriented approach and the primary focus of the team is to is to intervene within the market segments in the best possible manner.
 The requirements here are not directly enforced by the client but they are emerged and documented as per the changing ecosystem of that particular domain.

-Aumadi offers both services to its clients depending on the requirements.
-If you like to know more, please feel to reach out.
+Aumadi has a product-led approach to developing software.
+If you like to know more, please feel free to reach out.